davidongora/50-DAYS-0F-PYTHON/README.md

 Day 36: Count String
 Write a function called count that takes one argument a string, and returns a dictionary of how many times each element appears in the string.
 For example, ‘hello’ should return:
 {‘h’:1,’e’: 1,’l’:2, ‘o’:1}.

+Day 37: Count the Vowels
+Create a function called count_the_vowels.
+The function takes one argument, a string, and returns the number of vowels in the string.
+For example, ‘hello’ should return 2 vowels.
+If a vowel appears in a string more than once it should be counted as one.
+For example, ‘saas’ should return 1 vowel.
+Your code should count lowercase and uppercase vowels.